-The White Queen is a British television drama series in ten parts, based on Philippa Gregory‘s historical novel series The Cousins’ War (The White Queen, The Red Queen, and The Kingmaker’s Daughter).
-The first episode was premiered on BBC One on 16 June 2013 in the United Kingdom.
-It was first broadcast in the United States on Starz on 10 August 2013.
+The White Queen is a 10-part television drama series produced by American network Starz, BBC One and Belgian network Eén.
+It is based on Philippa Gregory‘s historical novel series The Cousins’ War (The White Queen, The Red Queen, and The Kingmaker’s Daughter).

 The series is set against the backdrop of the Wars of the Roses and presents the story of the women involved in the long conflict for the throne of England.
-It starts in 1464; the nation has been at war for nine years fighting over who is the rightful King as two sides of the same family, the House of York and the House of Lancaster contest the throne. (…)
+In 1464 the nation has been at war for nine years fighting over who the rightful King is as two sides of the same family, the House of York and the House of Lancaster contest the throne.

-Andrew played Lord Strange in episodes 9 and 10.
+Andrew Gower played historical figure Lord Strange in episodes 9 and 10.

-Lord Strange (1460-1503) was also known as George Stanley, the son and heir of Thomas Stanley, 1st Earl of Derby (to be played by Rupert Graves).
+Lord Strange (1460-1503) was also known as George Stanley, the son and heir of Thomas Stanley, 1st Earl of Derby (Rupert Graves).
 He was born in Knowsley, Lancashire.
-On his father’s second marriage to Lady Margaret Beaufort (to be played by Amanda Hale) George Stanley became step-brother to her son Henry Tudor (later King Henry VII, to be played by Oscar Kennedy).
+On his father’s second marriage to Lady Margaret Beaufort (Amanda Hale) George Stanley became step-brother to her son Henry Tudor (Oscar Kennedy, later Michael Marcus).

-In 1482 he married Joan le Strange (granddaughter of Jacquetta of Luxembourg (to be played by Janet McTeer) who was the mother of Elizabeth Woodville (The White Queen, to be played by Rebecca Ferguson)), thereby becoming the 9th Baron Strange.
+In 1482 he married Joan le Strange (granddaughter of Jacquetta of Luxembourg (Janet McTeer) who was the mother of Elizabeth Woodville (The White Queen, Rebecca Ferguson)), thereby becoming the 9th Baron Strange.

 Read more about Lord Strange on Wikipedia.